whalderman/search-quality-rater-guidelines-tldr/docs/tldr/for-everyone.md

 Think about the mobile user when you are designing your site.

 - Are forms easy to fill out on mobile?
+  - i.e. Are the entry fields and buttons large and easy to select?
 - Is it easy to navigate the site on mobile?
+  - i.e. Is the global navigation accessible from anywhere on the page?
+Are links within the content large and easy to tap?
 - Are you answering/solving the mobile user's query as quickly as possible?
+  - i.e. Is the answer to the user's query above-the-fold?
+Are you not impeding the user with interstitials and/or ads?
 :::

 ::: tip Every user query has a goal.